 Quiksilver rides the wave of youth appeal.
 It caters to the young and athletic with surfwear, snowboardwear, sportswear, and swimwear sold under the Quiksilver, Roxy, Hawk, Lib Technologies, and Gnu names.
 Quiksilver owns the DC Shoes brand of footwear and apparel for young men and juniors.
 It sells its apparel, footwear, and accessories in specialty and department stores worldwide, including Zumiez, Nordstrom, Dick's Sporting Goods, El Corte Ingles, Galeries Lafayette, and Macy's.
 The retailer boasts about 940 owned and licensed stores under the Quiksilver, DC, Roxy (young women's apparel), and Quicksilver Youth banners.
-In 2015 it filed for Chapter 11 bankruptcy protection for its US units.
+In 2016 it emerged from Chapter 11 bankruptcy protection and is now owned by Oaktree Capital Management.

 Quiksilver distributes its surf-inspired apparel primarily to surf shops, skate shops, other specialty stores, and select department stores.
 It also owns and licenses about 940 retail stores under its three core brands: Quiksilver, Roxy, and DC.
 Its Quiksilver Entertainment subsidiary produces programming that covers company-sponsored boardriding events, while also promoting the boardriding (and hence Quiksilver) lifestyle.

 The company operates through several segments: the Americas, EMEA, and APAC.
-The Americas comprises North, South, and Central America and includes revenue primarily from the US, Canada, Brazil, and Mexico.
+The Americas comprises North, South, and Central America and includes revenue primarily from the US, Brazil, Canada, and Mexico.
 The EMEA segment consists of Quiksilver's Europe, Middle East, and Africa business and includes revenue from continental Europe, the UK, and South Africa.
-The company's APAC segment covers Australia, New Zealand, and Asia, and generates sales primarily from Australia, Japan, New Zealand, and Indonesia.
+The company's APAC segment covers Australia, New Zealand, and Asia, and generates sales primarily from Australia, Indonesia, Japan, and New Zealand.

-The majority of Quiksilver's company-owned and licensed stores are in Europe (about 300), followed by Asia/Pacific (285ish), and the Americas (100).
+The majority of Quiksilver's company-owned and licensed stores are in Europe (about 300), followed by Asia/Pacific (280ish), and the Americas (100).
 In fiscal 2014 more than half of the company's sales were generated outside the US.
 The firm's European headquarters is in France, while its Asia/Pacific headquarters is located in Torquay, Australia.